How to add signature in gmail

 Scroll down to the Mobile signature section.
 Tap on it and type your signature.
 Note that the Gmail app version only supports plain text signatures.
 Click “OK” when you’re done to save your signature.

-Gmail signature settings look a little different on Android and iPhone, and the setup steps vary slightly too.
+Gmail signature settings look a little different on Android and iPhone, and the setup steps vary slightly, too.
 Here’s how to set up a Gmail signature on iPhone:

 Open the Gmail app on your iPhone and click on the hamburger icon at the top-left corner of the screen.
 Scroll down and tap on signature settings.